 Earlier I have introduced point light to engine, there is example of one point light – shown below.

 Below 510 point lights on 64x64x64 cubes grid.

 Metrics for grid of 32x32x32 cubes, below:

+Why the results for point lights are almost the same?
 All the calculations are precomputed on CPU so we are dealing with fixed buffer of light values – which is fair enough, however I need to optimise loading process so it will allow to add lights in real time.